GIANTCRAB/is2103-pair/README.md

 ## Instructions

  0. Make sure you have Glassfish and MySQL server setup.
-(See `jta-data-source` in FlightReservation-ejb's `persistence.xml`)
+(FlightReservation-ejb's `glassfish-resources.xml`)
  1. Change directory to FlightReservationSystem using `cd FlightReservationSystem`
  2. Set `GLASSFISH_HOME` in `deploy.sh` to your Glassfish home directory.
  3. Run `deploy.sh` file to build and deploy the EJB module.